 The beans are Fair Trade and Organic certified.
 The single-origin coffee is also a micro-lot, which means that the coffee beans are sourced from a particular farm or field in Ethiopia.
 This ensures a consistent-tasting cup every time.

-Moreover, this is the only company on our list that offers Farm Gate beans, which is a program that pays higher premiums to the farmers for producing excellent quality coffee.
+Moreover, this is the only company on my list that offers Farm Gate beans, which is a program that pays higher premiums to the farmers for producing excellent quality coffee.

 - Organic and Fair Trade coffee beans, sourced through the Farm Gate program, which works for farmers’ welfare